regiCesar21/liferay-portal/readme/BREAKING_CHANGES.markdown

 ---------------------------------------

-## Elasticsearch sortable type mappings were changed from keyword to icu_collation_keyword
+### Elasticsearch sortable type mappings were changed from keyword to icu_collation_keyword

 - **Date:** 2022-May-12
 - **JIRA Ticket:** [LPS-152937](https://issues.liferay.com/browse/LPS-152937)

-### What changed?
+#### What changed?

-The Elasticsearch type mapping of localized sortable `*_<languageId>_sortable` and nested `ddmFieldArray.ddmFieldValueText_<languageId>_String_sortable` fields were changed from `keyword` to `icu_collation_keyword`
+The Elasticsearch type mappings for localized sortable `*_<languageId>_sortable` and nested sortable `ddmFieldArray.ddmFieldValueText_<languageId>_String_sortable` fields were changed from `keyword` to `icu_collation_keyword`.

-The indexed information of these fields is now stored in an encoded format, for example, the `entity title` text is now stored as `MkRQOlBaBFA6UEAyARABEAA=`
+The indexed field information is now stored in an encoded format.
+For example, the `entity title` text is now stored as `MkRQOlBaBFA6UEAyARABEAA=`.

-This new `icu_collation_keyword` type allows sorting using the correct collation rules of each language for more information see https://www.elastic.co/guide/en/elasticsearch/plugins/7.17/analysis-icu-collation-keyword-field.html
+This new `icu_collation_keyword` type allows sorting using the correct collation rules of each language.
+For more information see https://www.elastic.co/guide/en/elasticsearch/plugins/7.17/analysis-icu-collation-keyword-field.html.

-If you update your existing Liferay installation, this change won't be applied until a full reindex is executed and Elasticsearch mappings are recreated.
+If updating your existing Liferay installation, this change won't be applied until you execute a full reindex to recreate the Elasticsearch mappings.

-### Who is affected?
+#### Who is affected?

 If you are using the `*_<languageId>_sortable` and `ddmFieldArray.ddmFieldValueText_<languageId>_String_sortable` fields in your custom Elasticsearch queries:
    - **To sort your results:** you will find that now they are sorted using the correct collation rules of each language.
    - **To retrieve some information from the Elasticsearch index:** you will find that now the returned information is returned in an encoded format.

-### How should I update my code?
+#### How should I update my code?

-If you want to maintain the old sort behavior, you will have to customize the Elasticsearch mappings, removing the `icu_collation_keyword`.
-For more information about how to personalize them, see: https://learn.liferay.com/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/advanced-configuration-of-the-liferay-elasticsearch-connector.html
+If you want to maintain the old sort behavior, remove the `icu_collation_keyword` field from the Elasticsearch mappings.
+To customize the mappings, see [Advanced Configuration of the Elasticsearch Connector](https://learn.liferay.com/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/advanced-configuration-of-the-liferay-elasticsearch-connector.html).

-If you need to retrieve data from these fields, you can get the same information from the _source field of Elasticsearch https://www.elastic.co/guide/en/elasticsearch/reference/7.17/mapping-source-field.html or you can also remove the `icu_collation_keyword` as it is explained in the previous paragraph.
+If you must retrieve data from these fields, you can get the information from the `_source` field of [Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/7.17/mapping-source-field.html) or by removing the `icu_collation_keyword` as explained in the previous paragraph.

 ---------------------------------------

-## The support of Apache SOAP 2.2 has been removed.
+### Removed Support for Apache SOAP 2.2
 - **Date:** 2023-Dec-4
 - **JIRA Ticket:** [LPS-164220](https://liferay.atlassian.net/browse/LPS-164220)

-### What changed?
+#### What changed?

-This change was made to address vulnerabilities in outdated libraries that are no longer maintained.
+Support was removed for Apache Soap 2.2 and its libraries.
+This change was made to address vulnerabilities in libraries that are no longer maintained.

-### Who is affected?
+#### Who is affected?

-This will affect you if you are using SOAP web service
+This affects anyone using SOAP web services.

-### How should I update my code?
+#### How should I update my code?

-Move soap services to JSON Web Services
+Move from SOAP services to JSON Web Services.

-### Why was this change made?
+#### Why was this change made?

-Apache SOAP is no longer maintained and will not receive any updates
+Apache SOAP is no longer maintained and will not receive further updates.

 ---------------------------------------